-When an Exchange server crashes, an entire organization’s working and critical information becomes jeopardized.
+When an Exchange server crashes, the entire organization’s working comes to a halt.
 There is serious loss of productivity with no guarantee whatsoever of salvaging any inaccessible information.
 It is in such scenarios that having a plan to bounce back from such a catastrophe becomes crucial.

 If an organization has proper guidelines and procedures in place which can be used for quick make up for loss of productivity and downtime and try to recover whatever crucial data it can, much of the crisis can be averted.
-Such guidelines and procedures form part of an Exchange Server Disaster Recovery Plan.
-Any organization that realizes the negative impact Exchange failure can have must have a proper disaster recovery plan established.
+Such guidelines and procedures form part of an Exchange Disaster Recovery Plan.

 Few Examples of Exchange Disaster Recovery

-In order to make understanding Exchange disaster recovery easy, we’ve created two sample disaster scenarios and explained how to recover from them.
+In order to help you understand the Microsoft Exchange disaster recovery easily, we’ve created two sample disaster scenarios and explained how to recover from them.
 You can use the techniques demonstrated in these scenarios to draw learning and insights as to what you should do in similar situations.

 Scenario 1: Exchange Active Directory Crashed

-- Take a backup of Active Directory System State to restore other objects such as Contacts, Distribution Lists and etc.
+- Take a backup of Active Directory System State to restore other objects, such as Contacts, Distribution Lists, etc.

 Now let us begin restoring the offline copy of Exchange DB.

 - Execute the following ESEUTIL command to ensure that the data is in good shape.
-This has to be done before restoring data into Exchange.
+This has to be done before restoring data to the Exchange.